Nevanlinna-Pick interpolation from uncertain data: Nevanlinna-Pick interpolation

 Perhaps the first question to answer is whether there are any Schur-class functions which obey Eq.~\eqref{eq:interpolation}?
 This question is answered by the Pick criterion.
 A Schur-class function $f(\zeta)$ obeying the $N$ conditions in Eq.~\eqref{eq:interpolation} exists if the Pick matrix:

 is positive semi-definite.
 Equivalently, each eigenvalue of this hermitian matrix must be non-negative.
 If all the eigenvalues are positive then there are an infinite number of solutions which are determined by the Nevanlinna-Pick interpolation procedure.
-If $K$ eigenvalues are zero then there is only a single solution which is a rational function which is a ratio of co-prime polynomials of order $N+1-K$ and this function is determined by the Nevanlinna-Pick interpolation procedure.
+If $K$ eigenvalues are zero then there is only a single solution which is a rational function whose degree equals the rank of the Pick matrix and this function is determined by the Nevanlinna-Pick interpolation procedure.

 The interpolation procedure relies heavily on the properties of Blaschke factors, where a Blaschke factor is a M\"obius transformation of the form: